gem5/gem5/CONTRIBUTING.md

 Branches
 ========

-By default, contributions to gem5 should be made on the master branch.
-Branches are generally discouraged due to their tendency to bloat git repositories with abandoned code.
-However, the creation of branches is permitted for development of a specific feature or improvement if one or more of the following criteria are met:
+By default, contributions to gem5 should be made on the develop branch.
+The master branch is maintained as a stable release branch (i.e., it can be pulled to obtain the latest official release of gem5).
+Creation of additional branches is generally discouraged due to their tendency to bloat git repositories with abandoned code.
+However, the creation of new branches is permitted for development of a specific feature or improvement if one or more of the following criteria are met:

 1. The feature/improvement is likely to be of a large size, consisting of many commits, with little logic in these commits being contributed separately.
 2. The feature/improvement will be developed over a long period of time.
-3. There is sufficient reason that a feature/improvement should not be merged into the master branch yet (e.g., the feature/improvement is not intended for the next release but a future release).
+3. There is sufficient reason that a feature/improvement should not be part of the next gem5 release (e.g., the change should be held within a feature branch until ready for the next release, at which point it will be merged into the develop branch).

 If a branch is required it can only be created by a project maintainer.
 Therefore, if a gem5 contributor desires a separate branch for their work, they